woltemade/melon-lab/packages/melon.js/README.md

 By interacting with the smart contracts, we have 2 levels of testing:

-- `tests/unit/` Jest Unit-tests: Each function as isolated as possible with mocks.
-  We are not super strict here and allow that one unit depends on another as long as the interaction with the smart contracts is mocked.
-The unit test directory reflects the structure of the lib directory.
 - `tests/integration/` Jasemine Integration tests: Interact with real smart contracts.
   Be careful with those: They connect to a real unlocked node that you need to set up (see below).
 - `tests/shared/` Shared expectations.
 Since Jest & Jasemine have very similar